laravel-enso/tables/README.md

 - `enum`, optional, string, the class name of the enumeration used to transform/map the values of that column/attribute.
 For example, you may use this mechanism to show labels instead of integer values, for an attribute that holds the type for a model/table.
-- `meta`, optional, array of string options, for further transformations:
+- `meta`, optional, array of string tags/options, allowing further transformations:
-    - `searchable`, optional, string, marks this column as searchable.
+    - `searchable`, optional, marks this column as searchable.
 If not searchable, a column is not used when using the table search functionality
-    - `sortable`, optional, string, marks this column as sortable.
+    - `sortable`, optional, marks this column as sortable.
 If not sortable, the controls to sort are not available for sorting
-    - `translation`, optional, string, marks this column's values as translatable.
+    - `translation`, optional, marks this column's values as translatable.
-    The `i18n` parameter translation function should be given to the VueJS table component in order for this to function
+    The `i18n` parameter translation function should be given to the VueJS table component in order for this to work
-    - `boolean`, optional, string, marks this column as boolean, which means it will be rendered as such
+    - `boolean`, optional, marks this column as boolean, which means it will be rendered as such
-    - `slot`, optional, boolean, marks this column for slot customization, i.e. a slot with that column name will be rendered, allowing you to put the content/formatting/logic you desire for it
+    - `slot`, optional, marks this column for slot customization, i.e. a slot with that column name will be rendered, allowing you to put the content/formatting/logic you desire for it.
+    The cell value is available as a property for the slot.
-    - `rogue`, optional, boolean, marks this column as a rogue column.
+    - `rogue`, optional, marks this column as a rogue column.
 This marks the column as hidden for display, while still being available and used for searching
-    - `editable`, optional, string, marks this column as editable (N/A)
+    - `editable`, optional, marks this column as editable (N/A)
-    - `total`, optional, string, if flagged, calculates a total for this column
+    - `total`, optional, if flagged, calculates a total for this column
-    - `render`, optional, string, flags this column for custom rendering, allowing for unlimited customization of the data in this column
+    - `render`, optional, flags this column for custom rendering, allowing for unlimited customization of the data in this column.
+     The column name and the whole row data are available as function parameters, and the render function should return HTML
     - `date`, optional, marks the data of the column as dates,
-    - `icon`, optional, string, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
+    - `icon`, optional, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
-    - `clickable`, optional, string, flags the column as clickable, which means it makes it - you guessed it - clickable.
+    - `clickable`, optional, flags the column as clickable, which means it makes it - you guessed it - clickable.
     When clicked, it emits the `clicked` event, with the column & row as event payload
-- `tooltip`, optional, string, the text used for this column header's tooltip
+    - `tooltip`, optional, the text used for this column header's tooltip

 #### The VueJS Component
 The VueTable component takes the following parameters: